adaltas/node-masson/commons/docker/install.coffee.md

     module.exports = header: 'Docker Install', handler: (options) ->
       {docker} = @config

+## Identities

+Users who belong to the group will be allowed to write into docker sockets and, therefore, use docker commands

+      @system.group header: 'Identities', docker.group

 ## Install

 Install the `docker-io` package on Centos/REHL 6 or `docker` on Centos/REHL 7.